DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 On return from FMLA leave, an employee is entitled to be returned to the same position the employee held when leave began, or to an equivalent position with equivalent benefits, pay, and other terms and conditions of employment.
 An employee is entitled to reinstatement even if the employee has been replaced or his or her position has been restructured to accommodate the employee's absence.
 However, an employee has no greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the FMLA leave period.
 29 C.F.R.
 825.214, .216(a)

-If an employer, including a college district, has a uniformly applied policy governing outside or supplemental employment, the policy may continue to apply to an employee while on FMLA leave.
-An employer that does not have such a policy may not deny FMLA benefits on the basis of outside or supplemental employment unless the FMLA leave was fraudulently obtained.
-29 C.F.R.
+If a district has a uniformly applied policy governing outside or supplemental employment, the policy may continue to apply to an employee while on FMLA leave.
+A district that does not have such a policy may not deny FMLA benefits on the basis of outside or supplemental employment unless the FMLA leave was fraudulently obtained.
+29 U.S.C.
+2618(e); 29 C.F.R.
 825.216(e)

 Pay Increases and Bonuses

 An employee is entitled to any unconditional pay increases that may have occurred during the FMLA leave period, such as cost of living increases.
-Pay increases conditioned upon seniority, length of service, or work performed must be granted in accordance with the employer's policy or practice with respect to other employees on an equivalent leave status for a reason that does not qualify as FMLA leave.
+Pay increases conditioned upon seniority, length of service, or work performed must be granted in accordance with a district's policy or practice with respect to other employees on an equivalent leave status for a reason that does not qualify as FMLA leave.

 29 C.F.R.
 825.215(c)

-Every covered employer, including every qualified college district, must post and keep posted on its premises a notice explaining the FMLA's provisions and providing information concerning the procedures for filing complaints with the U.S. Department of Labor's (DOL) Wage and Hour Division.
+Every covered employer must post on its premises a notice explaining the FMLA's provisions and providing information concerning the procedures for filing complaints with the Department of Labor's Wage and Hour Division.
 The notice must be posted prominently where it can be readily seen by employees and applicants for employment.
 Covered employers must post this general notice even if no employees are eligible for FMLA leave.

-If a covered employer has any eligible employees, it shall also provide this general notice to each employee by:
+If a district has any eligible employees, it shall also:

-Where an employer's workforce is comprised of a significant portion of workers who are not literate in English, the employer shall provide the general notice in a language in which the employees are literate.
+If a district's workforce is comprised of a significant portion of workers who are not literate in English, the district shall provide the general notice in a language in which the employees are literate.

 29 C.F.R.
 825.300(b)